How to Become Financially World Class, Part 4

 Our measure can be applied to an unlisted company or a listed company.
 This can be a good tool for companies that want to prepare themselves to listed companies to prepare for an IPO.
 If they do this they can help to assure that their company can be listed at the highest price, generating the highest value.

 Investors need well-defined investment categories to effectively implement portfolio strategies.
 Similar companies can be similarly impacted by business and economic factors (e.g. oil price, interest rates, etc.).

-Investors are using a consistent and unbiased classifications to compare companies, industries, and consider regional and global trends.
+Investors are using consistent and unbiased classifications to compare companies, industries, and consider regional and global trends.
 In 1937 Standard & Poor’s created the Standard Industry Classification (SIC).
 In 1999 Standard & Poor’s and Morgan Stanley Capital International (now known as MSCI) created a single, consistent global sector and industry definitions called Global Industry Classification Standard (GICS®).

 Investors use it, so should you.